nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

      * *When do users churn?*

-*Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.*
+**Note** *Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.*

-The following tasks are needed to complete the project:
+**The following tasks are needed to complete the project:

-1- Build a dataframe for the churn dataset
+**1- Build a dataframe for the churn dataset

-2- Examine data type of each column
+**2- Examine data type of each column

-3- Gather descriptive statistics
+**3- Gather descriptive statistics

-4- Determine the correct modeling approach
+**4- Determine the correct modeling approach

-5- Build a regression model
+**5- Build a regression model

-6- Finish checking model assumptions
+**6- Finish checking model assumptions

-7- Evaluate the model
+**7- Evaluate the model

 ## Build a dataframe for the churn dataset